Carboxy-lyases

 Carboxy-lyases, also known as decarboxylases, are carbon–carbon lyases that add or remove a carboxyl group from organic compounds.
-These enzymes catalyze the decarboxylation of amino acids, beta-keto acids and alpha-keto acids.
+These enzymes catalyze the decarboxylation of amino acids and alpha-keto acids.

 Classification and nomenclature

 Carboxy-lyases are categorized under EC number 4.1.1.

 Usually, they are named after the substrate whose decarboxylation they catalyze, for example pyruvate decarboxylase catalyzes the decarboxylation of pyruvate.